useCopyToClipboard

 Notes

-• SSR-safe: Returns an empty string and a no-op function during server-side rendering.
+• SSR-safe: Returns an empty string, a copy function, and false during server-side rendering.
 No navigator access occurs on the server.

-• Permissions: Some browsers require user permission for clipboard access.
+• Permissions: Some browsers require user permission for Clipboard API access.
 Use alongside usePermission to check clipboard-read and clipboard-write status.

 Usage